regras/cpos_v2/README.md

 # CPoS v.2 - A refactored and improved implementation of Commiteeless Proof-of-Stake consensus algorithm

-Blockchain is a powerful way to store and process data in a decentralized manner.
-Among its consensus algorithms, Committeeless Proof-of-Stake (CPoS) comes as a promising alternative to the better-known Proof-of-Work and Proof-of-Stake, with its reduced power consumption and more straightforward design without validation committees.
+Blockchain technology offers a robust framework for decentralized data storage and processing.
+Among its various consensus algorithms, Committeeless Proof-of-Stake (CPoS) emerges as a promising alternative to the well-known Proof-of-Work and Proof-of-Stake mechanisms.
+CPoS distinguishes itself with lower power consumption and a simplified design that eliminates the need for validation committees.

-CPoS is still an emerging idea and requires extensive testing to validate its correctness and efficiency.
-Since its first implementation, it showed satisfactory results, and it has been enhanced continuously.
-This refactored implementation presents some new characteristics added to CPoS, making the code easier to understand, run and mantain.
+Although still in its early stages, CPoS has shown promising results since its initial implementation and has undergone continuous enhancements.
+This updated version introduces new features that improve the algorithm’s readability, operability, and maintainability.

-The contents in this repository is explained in the article "Evaluating the network traffic on an improved version of the Committeeless Proof-of-Stake blockchain consensus algorithm" published in the Workshop on Scientific Initiation and Undergraduate Works (WTICG), an event integrated with the Brazilian Symposium on Information and Computational Systems Security (SBSeg 2024 - https://doi.org/10.5753/sbseg_estendido.2024.243386).
+The repository's content is detailed in the article "Evaluating the Network Traffic on an Improved Version of the Committeeless Proof-of-Stake Blockchain Consensus Algorithm".
+This work was presented at the Workshop on Scientific Initiation and Undergraduate Works (WTICG), an event integrated with the Brazilian Symposium on Information and Computational Systems Security (SBSeg 2024).
+The article is accessible via DOI: 10.5753/sbseg_estendido.2024.243386.

 # Abstract

-This repository stores the source code used for collecting the data shown in the aforementioned article.
-The file README.md also gives instructions on how to run the simulations and collect the data.
+This repository contains the source code used to generate the data presented in the aforementioned article.
+Additionally, the README.md file provides detailed instructions on running simulations and collecting the corresponding data.

 # Running the simulation